dverdonschot/nixos-wsl-dev-environment/README.md

 ```

 ## Build latest version

+The latest release version is quit old, but never updated, main branch is updated and you can build a recent image yourself.

 To build the latest version of NixOS-WSL you need a linux prompt with Nix installed with flakes enabled.
 Initially use the latest release, and then build your own image based on main.